 Studio photographers will appreciate that the Canon D30 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+Both the Canon D30 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The Canon D30 was replaced by the Canon D60, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.